IBM AIX Information and Software

 Accept the remaining default values and click OK to close the window.

-RPM Packages and AIX Toolbox
+Installp / RPM and AIX Toolbox

 Here are the common FTP sites where the AIX Toolbox RPMs can be downloaded from: